 Millions of people walk over one of the biggest Las Ramblas attractions without even noticing.

-The classic pavement mosaic representing the cosmos done by local artist and legend Joan Miró was intended to welcome visitors arriving in Barcelona from the nearby port – stop and let him welcome you!
+The classic pavement mosaic representing the cosmos done by local contemporary art legend Joan Miró was intended to welcome people visiting Barcelona who arrived from the nearby port – stop and let him welcome you!

-You’ll find it half way down La Rambla at Pla de l’Os (‘Bone Square’).
+You’ll find it half way down La Rambla in the most central portion, called Rambla dels Caputxins, at Pla de l’Os (‘Bone Square’).

 If you’re going to embrace the more scandalous aspects of Las Ramblas this may be the only option that won’t land you in jail.
 It’s impossible to miss with the man dressed as Marilyn Monroe yelling down from the balcony.